SauceMcFloss/F.R.E.D./System Architecture.md

 # Architectural Feasibility

 # Overengineering
+* build with a margin of safety for the cars capabilites
+  * car will be capable of going faster than we will ever set it to do

 # Build-vs-Buy Decisions
 * Buy Arduino with wifi capablities ($40)
 * Use a R.C. we have access to
 * Use a Android phone we have access too

 # Reuse

 # Change Strategy
+* If change is easily implementable then
+  * build unit tests
+  * build code
+  * unit test
+  * regression testing